 again in his glorious majesty to judge both the living and the

 dead, we may rise to the life immortal; through him who lives

 and reigns with you and the Holy Spirit, one God, now and

 for ever.
 Amen.

 |Artwork of the Holy Family by Fr.
 John Giuliani|

-In light of the fact that we cannot do this work without practical helps, here are a few resources, in no particular oder, that might helpful to do this work well.
+In light of the fact that we cannot do this work without practical helps, here are a few resources (in no particular oder) that might be helpful to do this work well.

 1. The #AdventWord Global Advent Calendar.
 "It’s an innovative way to engage in the season of Advent with people all over the world.
 Simply respond to the daily meditation emailed to you with images and prayers that speak to your heart.
 Your images and prayers will appear in the Advent Calendar with others from around the world."